a-gu07/projects/README.md

 # random_projects

-A collection of some short python programs I've written Trying to learn numpy, matplotlib
+A collection of some short python programs I've written.
+Currently trying to learn numpy, matplotlib.